 Some language learners have really clear motivations (like everyone who signed up for Duolingo's Italian course after watching Måneskin win Eurovision), but others feel undecided about which language to study.
 If you're not sure which one to choose (Duolingo offers 40 languages from around the world!), should you start with an "easy" language?
 And what counts as easy when it comes to languages, anyway?

-In this post, we'll share some ideas about what makes a language easy or hard for different people to learn, so you can decide which language to study next!
+In this post, we'll share some ideas about what makes a language easy for English speakers to learn, so you can decide which language to study next!

 Decide what it means for you to "know" the language.